Marie-ClairePRO/LatentColorDiffusion/README.md

 # Latent Color Diffusion

-This repository contains [Latent Color Diffusion](https://github.com/Marie-ClairePRO/LatentColorDiffusion), a model for colorizing grayscale images with or without color hints.
-It diffuses the colors in the latent space, inspired by the paper [Diffusing Colors: Image Colorization with Text Guided Diffusion]() by Zabari et al..
+This repository contains [Latent Color Diffusion](https://github.com/Marie-ClairePRO/LatentColorDiffusion), a model for colorizing grayscale images with or without color hints, and enhancing colors of desaturated images.
+It diffuses the colors in the latent space instead of adding noise, and tries to recreate the color step by step.
+The idea is inspired by [Cold-Diffusion](https://github.com/arpitbansal297/Cold-Diffusion-Models) that diffuses many types of image deterioration in pixel space.
+The paper released in march 2024 : [Diffusing Colors: Image Colorization with Text Guided Diffusion]() by Zabari et al. proposed to adapt this method within Stable Diffusion.
+It was made possible by the pseudo linearity of their VAE latent space.
+This repository aims to provide a code for this paper that did not provide an implementation, and propose a way to control the colors given by the (deterministic) model.
 It trains the UNet model of [stablediffusion2.1](https://huggingface.co/stabilityai/stable-diffusion-2-1) at 512x512 resolution, initialized on [Stable Diffusion weights](https://huggingface.co/stabilityai/stable-diffusion-2-1), and freezes the AutoEncoder + CLIP.

 ![alt text](https://github.com/Marie-ClairePRO/LatentColorDiffusion/blob/main/assets/asset.png)